 Newark and Pomeroy Rail Trail, James T. Hall Trail, and University of Delaware Campus.
 Near Mill Race Trail and the Reservoir, the Newark and Pomeroy Rail Trail (MAP) skirts the east end of the University campus for ~2 miles from S. Chapel St. north to the Mason Dixon Trail crossing in White Clay Creek State Park.
 Combine with the University of Delaware campus, which has pleasant running on numerous pedestrian paths.
 At the south end of the Newark and Pomeroy trail is the James T. Hall Trail (MAP), which runs east-west from central Newark for ~2 miles through Kells Park and Phillips Park.

 White Clay Creek State Park.
 This large state park just north of Newark is fantastic for trail running, with 37 miles of trails, ranging from easy to moderate.
-The Mason Dixon line is marked in the park.
+The Mason Dixon line is marked in the park, which makes this a UNIQUE run.
 The area includes Possum Hill and Mill Run Valley Natural Area.
 This excellent trail map shows all the options.